-Notifications are to be submitted using the regular or simplified notification forms approved by CRA Instruction 1/20, of 27 January 2020.
-The regular form, more demanding in terms of the information and data required, is to be used for notification purposes whenever the transaction in question meets any of the above-mentioned thresholds.
-In practice, however, the less burdensome, simplified form is used to notify only those transactions that, although not meeting any of the Angolan jurisdictional thresholds, are to be notified pursuant to a request of the CRA.
+Notifications must be submitted using the regular or simplified notification forms approved by CRA Instruction 1/20 of 27 January 2020.
+The regular form, more demanding in terms of the information and data required, is to be used for notification purposes whenever the concentration meets any of the above-mentioned thresholds.
+The less burdensome, simplified form is used to notify only those transactions that, although not meeting any of the Angolan jurisdictional thresholds, are to be notified pursuant to a request of the CRA.

-This is an unfortunate decision by the Angolan legislator, since it obliges the parties to a concentration that is not susceptible to originating competition concerns (eg, transactions in which the parties are not active in the same product markets, or the increment in market share is below 5 per cent) to spend a considerable amount of time and resources gathering needless information and data.
-This unnecessary inconvenience could be avoided by creating a true 'simplified procedure' for concentrations that meet one of the thresholds set by the Competition Regulation.
+This is an unfortunate decision by the CRA, since it obliges parties to a concentration that does not originate competition concerns (eg, because the parties' economic activities do not overlap or the increment in market share is below 5 per cent) to spend a considerable amount of time and resources gathering needless information and data.
+This unnecessary inconvenience could be avoided by creating a true 'simplified procedure' for unproblematic concentrations that meet one of the thresholds set by the Competition Regulation.